 These are not all of the verses, as there are hundreds that address the topic, but these give an idea of what the Bible has to say about justice.

 Justice is part of God’s character.

 These verses demonstrate that justice is inherent to who God is.
-They are character traits of His and attributes He loves.
+It is a character traits of His and an attribute He loves.